Best-reviewed Broadway shows in New York

 Suffs

-Shaina Taub's musical Suffs, about the women's suffrage movement and the conflicts between the women that led it, will come to Broadway following a sold-out, critically acclaimed premiere at The Public Theater.
+Shaina Taub's musical Suffs, about the women's suffrage movement and the conflicts between the women that led it, came to Broadway following a sold-out, critically acclaimed premiere at The Public Theater.
 In a four-star review of Suffs off Broadway, our critic notes how important it is to have stories created and performed by women on the stage: "In entertainment, there is the assumption that women's stories are small, while men's stories are universal.
 Just as the suffragists broke down the doors of the patriarchy, Suffs breaks down the doors of musical theatre, showing that a cast and creative team of mostly women can tell a story that is important, powerful, and about all of us.
 With Taub leading it, the future of musical theatre is female, and it's about time."

-Get Suffs Broadway tickets now.
+Get Suffs tickets now.

 Hell's Kitchen

 Alicia Keys is the latest artist to lend her catalog to a new musical.
 Inspired loosely by her own upbringing in the title Manhattan neighborhood, Hell's Kitchen tells the story of a teenage girl coming of age, learning hard truths about the world, and finding her passion for music.
-After its Off-Broadway premiere, Hell's Kitchen comes to Broadway in March 2024.
+After its Off-Broadway premiere, Hell's Kitchen came to Broadway in March 2024.

 "As portrayed in Hell's Kitchen, under Michael Greif's direction, Keys's home neighborhood is a living, pulsing, vibrant soundscape," our four-star Hell's Kitchen review reads.
 "Keys's music, including three excellent new tunes alongside her many existing hits, soars on stage, especially thanks to a cast of ace vocalists."